apache/cordova-plugin-inappbrowser/doc/index.md

 ## InAppBrowser

-The object returned from a call to `window.open`.
+The object returned from a call to `cordova.InAppBrowser.open`.

 ### Methods